Al-Ashtar Brigades: Ideology

 The al-Ashtar Brigades has stated that it is loyal to the government of Iran, and has adopted branding consistent with the Iranian Revolutionary Guard Corps.
+The name "al-Ashtar" refers to Malik al-Ashtar, a figure revered within Shia Islam but believed by Sunni Muslims to have been involved in Othman's assassination.
+According to sources, this reflects the group's sectarian nature.

 Attacks

-The group has reportedly claimed responsibility for over 20 attacks in Bahrain, primarily targeting police and security forces.
+The group is suspected of over 20 attacks in Bahrain, primarily targeting police and security forces.